zedlopez/ifm/Examples/PatientZero-G.md

 Understand "about" as asking for information.
 Asking for information is an action out of world.

-Carry out asking for information: say "An implementation of the following creative brief:line-so-blankPeople wander around some small map, on errands.
+Carry out asking for information: say "An implementation of the following creative brief:

+People wander around some small map, on errands.
 One, sad to tell, has Gelato's Syndrome, a tragic condition turning one's skin the colour of a random flavour of ice cream (raspberry ripple, neapolitan, etc.).
 When two people are in the same room, there's a 1/3 chance that an infected person will infect a non-infected one.
 The player can cure any single person: victory condition - to stamp out the disease."

 When play begins:
 	say "Gelato's Syndrome.
 It's struck, and it's struck hard.
 In these sticky summer months, there's no telling who will contract the disease next.";